sciris/sciris/README.md

 Some highlights of `scirisweb`:
 * `ScirisApp` -- a fully featured server that can be created as simply as `app = ScirisApp(config)` and run with `app.run()`
 * `RPC` -- a simple function for defining links between the frontend and the backend
-* `Datastore` -- user and data management built on Redis
+* `Datastore` -- user and data management based on Redis

 ## Is Sciris ready yet?

-**No.** We expect a first version of Sciris to be ready by September 2018.
+**No.** We expect a first version of Sciris to be ready by October 2018.
 If you would like us to let you know when it's ready for use, please email info@sciris.org.

 ## Installation and run instructions